aws-solutions/media-services-application-mapper/README.md

 ### REST API

 All browser actions are performed through an authenticated and SSL encrypted REST API hosted in the cloud.
-The API can be used by other tools to perform activities such as preloading channel tile definitions or adding custom content to the cache.
+The API can be used by other tools to perform activities such as preloading tile definitions or adding custom content to the cache.

 ## Navigate